loda-lang/loda-programs/programs/oeis/list2.md

 * [A121568](http://oeis.org/A121568) ([program](121/A121568.asm)): Fibonacci[ (p - 1)/2 ], where p = Prime[n].
 * [A121569](http://oeis.org/A121569) ([program](121/A121569.asm)): a(n) = Fibonacci((prime(n)+3)/2) - 1.
 * [A121578](http://oeis.org/A121578) ([program](121/A121578.asm)): Values m of number pairs (m,n) which yield associated matching times on the clock with interchanged hour and minute hands for corresponding n in A121577.
+* [A121580](http://oeis.org/A121580) ([program](121/A121580.asm)): Number of cells in column 1 of all deco polyominoes of height n.
+A deco polyomino is a directed column-convex polyomino in which the height, measured along the diagonal, is attained only in the last column.
 * [A121607](http://oeis.org/A121607) ([program](121/A121607.asm)): (n^3+n)*3^n.
 * [A121628](http://oeis.org/A121628) ([program](121/A121628.asm)): Nonnegative k such that 3*k + 1 is a perfect cube.
 * [A121646](http://oeis.org/A121646) ([program](121/A121646.asm)): a(n) = Fibonacci(n-1)^2 - Fibonacci(n)^2.